Education Benefits and Eligibility Requirements

 • Chapter 1606 Montgomery GI Bill Selected Reserve (MGIB-SR)

-GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government Web site
+GI Bill is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by VA is available on the Department of Veterans Affairs website.

 • Eligibility